eowusu14/eowusu14/README.md

 - 👋 Hi, I’m Emmanuel Owusu
-- 👀 I’m interested in Geospatial Development
+-  a Geomatic Engineering Student
-- 🌱 I’m currently learning Leaflet Js
+- 👀 I’m interested in Data and Web Development
 - 💞️ I’m looking to collaborate on Open Source Projects
 - 📫 How to reach me: owusuboateng149@gmail.com